mac641/audio-converter/README.md

 This repo contains a Python project which allows you to convert audio files from within your web browser.

 ## Production Usage
+1. Create a User config file by typing `make user_config` in your terminal.
+   1. Open the new file (user_config.py) and fill up the example placeholder between the quotation marks.
+   2. Save the file.
-Start the production server by typing `make docker_prod` in your terminal.
+2. Start the production server by typing `make docker_prod` in your terminal.

 ## How to contribute
 1. Make sure you have `docker`/`podman` and `docker-compose` installed.
 2. If using PyCharm, add a new *Docker-Compose* Interpreter ([Jetbrains Guide: Configuring Docker Compose as a remote interpreter](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#tw)) to enable linting.
+3. Create a User config file by typing `make user_config` in your terminal.
+   1. Open the new file (user_config.py) and fill up the example placeholder between the quotation marks.
+   2. Save the file.
-3. For testing your code, you can either start `audio-converter_dev` by typing `make docker_dev` in your terminal or add a configuration to your PyCharm.
+4. For testing your code, you can either start `audio-converter_dev` by typing `make docker_dev` in your terminal or add a configuration to your PyCharm.

 ## Zoom Meeting